ymju86/ymju86.github.io/_posts/2020-08-23-Econometrics.md

 - Sample size should be sufficiently large (typically n ≥ 30)
 - The mean of the sampling distribution equals the population mean
 - The standard error of the mean decreases as sample size increases

+## **Applicability of the Central Limit Theorem**

+- When the probability distribution of X is normal, the distribution of $\bar{X}$ is exactly normally distributed regardless of sample size
+- When the probability distribution of X is symmetrical, the CLT applies very well to small sample sizes (often as small as 10 ≤ n ≤ 25)
+- When the distribution of X is asymmetrical, the approximation to a normal distribution becomes more accurate as n becomes large

+Generally, a good convergence of the sample mean distribution to a normal distribution can be achieved with a sample size of 25 or more.

 ## Importance in Statistics and Data Science